Student Services

 Tuberculosis Testing Domestic Students

-For more information about OSU's Immunization Compliance Policy, visit https://uhs.okstate.edu/immunizations/index.html
+For more information about OSU's Immunization Compliance Policy, visit https://uhs.okstate.edu/immunizations/.

 Mandatory Health Insurance for Non-Immigrant Students

-The Oklahoma State University Board of Regents requires that non-immigrant students maintain health insurance as a condition of enrollment.
-The premium for the Student Health Insurance Plan will be included with tuition and fees for all non-immigrant Oklahoma State University Students.
-Please note that Oklahoma State University Human Resources no longer accepts insurance waivers (even for those who have already purchased their own health insurance).
-All international students will be enrolled in the university’s insurance.
-Questions regarding plan details and pricing should be directed towards Oklahoma State University Human Resources.
+The Oklahoma State University Board of Regents requires non-immigrant students to maintain health insurance as a condition of enrollment.
+The premium for the Student Health Insurance Plan will be automatically added to the Bursar account, along with tuition and fees, for all non-immigrant students at OSU.

-The insurance premium will be waived for students who provide documented evidence of health insurance coverage, including medical evacuation and repatriation, by an employer whose plan meets the standards of the Patient Protection and Affordable Care Act.
-Non-immigrant students employed by OSU and eligible for the OSU employee insurance plan will not be covered by the student plan.
-Documentation of health insurance through OSU as an employee of OSU must be presented to Oklahoma State University Human Resources.
+• The insurance premium will be waived for students on Curricular Practical Training (CPT) who provide documented evidence of health insurance coverage — including medical evacuation and repatriation — through an employer whose plan meets the standards of the Patient Protection and Affordable Care Act.